Awards

 Honorary membership will be offered to those individuals who have, in the view of the committee, made an outstanding and sustained contribution to the Society.
 Honorary Members receive all the benefits of normal membership of the Society free of charge for life.

-To support the teaching of micropalaeontology at all BSc, MSc and equivalent levels, as well as to encourage and reward student engagement and achievement in this field, The Micropalaeontological Society announces the establishment of TMS Student Awards.
+To support the teaching of micropalaeontology at all BSc, MSc and equivalent levels, as well as to encourage and reward student engagement and achievement in this field, The Micropalaeontological Society provides TMS Student Awards.

-Each award consists of 1-year free membership in the Society and Newsletter of Micropalaeontology, a discount on TMS and GSPH publications, discounted registration fees at TMS specialist group meetings, eligibility for awards and grants-in-aid.
+Each award consists of 1-year free membership to the Society and all associated member benefits, including discount on TMS and GSPH publications, discounted registration fees at TMS meetings and in the Journal of Micropalaeontology, and eligibility for awards and grants.

 The awards are given annually by tutors of micropalaeontology courses.
 Only one award per year per institution may be given.
 Nominating tutors must be members of TMS and send a brief description of the course to the Secretary, who will confirm in writing that the given course is approved for the award.
 The Secretary will keep a list of registered micropalaeontology courses and confer with the Committee when necessary.
 Course tutors of registered courses may then give the award at any time of the year based on any criteria to students deemed to have achieved meritorious grades.
-The tutor reports the name and address of the awardee, as well as a brief statement on the criteria used to select the awardee, to the Secretary, who will collate a list of citations to be tabled each year at the AGM and printed in the Newsletter.
+The tutor reports the name and e-mail address of the awardee, as well as a brief statement on the criteria used to select the awardee.

 Information for Tutors: To register for a micropalaeontology course at your institute, please fill in the form and send it to the Secretary.
-You only need to do this once unless the course has changed or you wish to report a different course for the award scheme.
-Tutors are welcome to submit the form electronically.
+You only need to do this once unless the course has changed, or you wish to recommend a different course for the award scheme.

 Approved courses to date: